Sathish-M-R/talk-llama-fast/README.md

 ## I used:
 - whisper.cpp ggml-medium-q5_0.bin
-- mistral-7b-instruct-v0.2.Q6_K.gguf
+- mistral-7b-instruct-v0.2.Q5_0.gguf
 - XTTSv2 server in streaming-mode
 - langchain google-serper

 ## News
+- [2024.04.04] v0.1.0.
+Added streaming wav2lip.
+With super low latency: from user speech to video it's just 1.5 seconds!
+Had to rewrite silly-tavern-extras, wav2lip, xtts-api-server, tts (all forked to my github).
+Streaming wav2lip can be used in SillyTavern.
+Setup guide and video are comming in next few days.
-- 2024.03.10 - Updated [xtts patcher](https://github.com/Mozer/talk-llama-fast/tree/master/xtts/xtts_api_server).
+- [2024.03.10] Updated [xtts patcher](https://github.com/Mozer/talk-llama-fast/tree/master/xtts/xtts_api_server).
 Now if requested voice doesn't exist, xtts will play first found voice, instead of an error.
-- 2024.03.09 - v0.0.4.
+- [2024.03.09] v0.0.4.
 New params: `--stop-words` (list for llama separated by semicolon: `;`), `--min-tokens` (min tokens to output), `--split-after` (split first sentence after N tokens for xtts), `--seqrep` (detect loops: 20 symbols in 300 last symbols), `--xtts-intro` (echo random Umm/Well/...  to xtts right after user input).
 See [0.0.4](https://github.com/Mozer/talk-llama-fast/releases/tag/0.0.4) release for details.
-- 2024.03.05 - I added a patcher to support xtts `stop on speech` feature [xtts patcher](https://github.com/Mozer/talk-llama-fast/tree/master/xtts/xtts_api_server)
+- [2024.03.05] I added a patcher to support xtts `stop on speech` feature [xtts patcher](https://github.com/Mozer/talk-llama-fast/tree/master/xtts/xtts_api_server)
-- 2024.02.28 - v0.0.3 `--multi-chars` param to enable different voice for each character, each one will be sent to xtts, so make sure that you have corresponding .wav files (e.g. alisa.wav).
+- [2024.02.28] v0.0.3 `--multi-chars` param to enable different voice for each character, each one will be sent to xtts, so make sure that you have corresponding .wav files (e.g. alisa.wav).
 Use with voice command `Call NAME`.
 Video, in Russian: https://youtu.be/JOoVdHZNCcE or https://t.me/tensorbanana/876
 - `--translate` param for live en_ru translation.
 Russian user voice is translated ru->en using whisper.
 Then Llama output is translated en->ru using the same mistral model, inside the same context, without any speed dropouts, no extra vram is needed.
 This trick gives more reasoning skills to llama in Russian, but instead gives more grammar mistakes.
 And more text can fit in the context, because it is stored in English, while the translation is deleted from context right after generation of each sentence. `--allow-newline` param.
 By default, without it llama will stop generation if it finds a new line symbol.
-- 2024.02.25 - I added `--vad-start-thold` param for tuning stop on speech detection (default: 0.000270; 0 to turn off).
+- [2024.02.25] I added `--vad-start-thold` param for tuning stop on speech detection (default: 0.000270; 0 to turn off).
 VAD checks current noise level, if it is loud - xtts and llama stops.
 Turn it up if you are in a noisy room, also check `--print-energy`.
-- 2024.02.22 - initial public release
+- [2024.02.22] initial public release

 ## Notes
 - llama.cpp context shifting is working great by default.
 I used 2048 ctx and tested dialog up to 10000 tokens - the model is still sane, no severe loops or serious problems.
 Llama remembers everything from a start prompt and from the last 2048 of context, but eveyrything in the middle - is lost.
 No extra VRAM is used, you can have almost an endless talk without speed dropout.
+- in xtts.bat don't set `--extras-set` as localhost, put it as `http://127.0.0.1:5100/`. localhost option was slower by 2 seconds in my case, not sure why.
+- if you are using bluetooth headphones and audio is lagging after video you can tune this lag: in `SillyTavern-extras\modules\wav2lip\server_wav2lip.py` in play_video_with_audio at line 367 set `sync_audio_delta_bytes = 5000`.

 ## Requirements
 - Windows 10/11 x64